Polyscias aka Aralia Fabian

 Aralia Fabian

-How to care for Aralia Fabian
+How difficult is it to take care of Aralia Fabian

 Aralia Fabian requires a bit more attention and knowledge to thrive, making it a suitable plant for those with some gardening experience.